bbauska/Coursera-Bootstrap/readme.md

 see how the browser window will immediately reflect any changes that we make to our Git test folder.

 Let me go to index.html.
-And then for the sake of space, I\'m going to turn that over.
+And then for the sake of space, I&apos;m going to turn that over.

 And then, so here, you can see that this is the contents of this.